 With this option you can see the minimum and maximum value of the chosen result in the chosen analysis step.
 In our case we will choose the Vy component of velocity result for the first analysis step.

-• Select View results->Default analysis/step->RANSOL->91.5 through the menu bar or clicking on clicking on .
-The label shows the node number and the value of the result.

-• Select View results->Show min max->Show both->Velocity->Y-Velocity through the menu bar or
+- Select View results->Default analysis/step->RANSOL->91.5 through the menu bar or clicking on - Select View results->Show min max->Show both->Velocity->Y-Velocity through the menu bar or clicking on